civilix/WasedaCalssSchedule/README.md

 # How to use
 0.
 Find the proper chrome web driver from https://chromedriver.chromium.org/downloads<br />
-Put it into the cloned folder for Windows
+Put it into the cloned folder for Windows<br />
             /usr/local/bin for Macos

 1.